 His geometry invention is licensed to, manufactured, packaged, and distributed by the Fat Brain Toy Company.
 You can find Reptangles™ by typing Reptangles into Google or any Internet browser, or by clicking here, https://www.fatbraintoys.com/toy_companies/fat_brain_toy_co/reptangles.cfm.

-Every box of Reptangles™ pieces includes an eighteen-page Reptangles Exploration Guide, written and designed by Jonathan, containing 237 informative multi-colored illustrations showing how to play with and assemble the pieces, and interpret the resulting constructions.
+Every box of Reptangles™ pieces includes an eighteen-page Reptangles Exploration Guide, written and designed by my son, containing 237 informative multi-colored illustrations showing how to play with and assemble the pieces, and interpret the resulting constructions.
 While the system is called a toy, and will entertain and fuel the imagination and thinking skills of children, it will challenge the conceptual and visual-spatial abilities of any adult.
 The system requires the use of imagination—the pieces look like turtles—but there is nothing new or fake about the immortal geometric shapes they create.

 For a detailed story about how the Reptangle entrepreneurial venture happened over time, read Case 9, The Toytle Company, page 323, in Business Voyages: Mental Maps, Scripts, Schemata, and Tools for Discovering and Co-Constructing Your Own Business Worlds, by clicking here.